Kenneth-Macharia/Learning/Go/notes.md

   system) and C/C++ (fast but slow compile times and increasingly complex type system)
 - Concurrency is also patched into the the above languages.
-- Weaknesses addressed and improvements included into Go are:
+- Some weaknesses addressed and improvements included into Go are:

     1. Strong typed - variables types can't change over time
     2. Statically typed - variables types must be declared at compile time